-- Are they a real builder?
+- Are they a real organ builder?
 A company that builds its own sub-assemblies has better quality control and offers longer product support.
-Many companies that call themselves builders are really only assemblers that outsource to cut costs.
+Some companies call themselves builders, but are really assemblers that outsource to cut costs.
 This methodology lowers quality and makes long-term serviceability questionable.
-[Information on various organ suppliers.]

 - Will they be there when you need them?
 A warranty is a good start, but how do you know the builder will be there to honor it?
 Make sure that the company has financial stability.
 And, if a company has had a long list of managers and/or owners, it should make you wonder why.
 Last, but not least, make sure that the builder has local representation that can respond quickly to your service needs.
 Funerals, weddings and Christmas Eve Services can’t be delayed waiting for parts to arrive from half-way around the world.

 Instruments and builders must be superior in all three key areas to meet your artistic and organ investment goals.